Supervisor

 Could this be you?

 The successful candidate will be an excellent communicator with the ability to show empathy to both people and animals.
 A strong team player, you'll have lots of energy and a positive upbeat attitude.
 Experienced in working with or handling dogs, you'll be knowledgeable in basic behaviour and health issues and, above all, be committed to the aims and objectives of Dogs Trust.
+A full, manual driving licence is also essential, as driving will be a part of the role.

 What does this team do?